ggabbiani/OFL/orthodocs/foundation/core.md

 Used $special variables:

-- $FL_TRACE affects trace messages according to its value:
+- $FL_TRACES affects trace messages according to its value:
   - -2   : all traces disabled
   - -1   : all traces enabled
   - [0,∞): traces with call order ≤ $FL_TRACES are enabled